Geometry of Quantum Logic Gates: Introduction

-Our key contributions are threefold: (i) We derive closed-form differential operator expressions for fundamental single- and multi-qubit gates—including Pauli operators, Hadamard, SWAP, CNOT, and CZ—in terms of holomorphic variables. (ii) We analyze the induced dynamics on the toroidal space $\mathbb{T}^{2N}$ obtained by restricting to unit-magnitude variables ($|z| = 1$), revealing that quantum gates act as canonical transformations with distinct geometric signatures (e.g., Hamiltonian flows for Pauli gates, nonlinear automorphisms for Hadamard). (iii) We uncover deeper geometric structures beyond the torus: the full Segal--Bargmann space carries a Kähler geometry governing amplitude dynamics; entanglement is characterized via the Segre embedding; and topological protection emerges from the $U(1)^N$ fiber bundle structure associated with the Jordan--Schwinger constraint.
-The remainder of this paper is structured as follows.
-In Sec.~\ref{sec:phase_space}, we present the foundational mapping from fermionic systems to holomorphic representation.
-We derive the homogeneity constraint that characterizes physical qubit states and show how computational basis states are encoded in holomorphic variables.
+Our key contributions are threefold: (i) We derive closed-form differential operator expressions for fundamental single- and multi-qubit gates, including Pauli operators, Hadamard, SWAP, CNOT, and CZ, in terms of holomorphic variables. (ii) We analyze the induced dynamics on the toroidal space $\mathbb{T}^{2N}$ obtained by restricting to unit-magnitude variables ($|z| = 1$), revealing that quantum gates act as canonical transformations with distinct geometric signatures (e.g., Hamiltonian flows for Pauli gates, nonlinear automorphisms for Hadamard). (iii) We uncover deeper geometric structures beyond the torus: the full Segal--Bargmann space carries a Kähler geometry governing amplitude dynamics; entanglement is characterized via the Segre embedding; and topological protection emerges from the $U(1)^N$ fiber bundle structure associated with the Jordan--Schwinger constraint.

-Section~\ref{sec:gates} presents the core result: explicit differential operator representations of universal quantum logic gates in the Segal--Bargmann space.
-We provide closed-form expressions for single-qubit gates (Pauli operators, Hadamard) and multi-qubit gates (SWAP, CNOT, CZ), demonstrating that all preserve the physical subspace.

-In Sec.~\ref{sec:phasor}, we restrict to unit-magnitude variables ($|z| = 1$) to reveal the toroidal space $\mathbb{T}^{2N}$, where quantum gates act as canonical transformations.
-We analyze Pauli gates as Hamiltonian flows, Hadamard as a nonlinear automorphism, and entangling gates as diffeomorphisms that correlate distinct toroidal factors.

-Section~\ref{sec:beyond_torus} extends the analysis beyond the torus to uncover deeper geometric structures: the Kähler geometry governing amplitude dynamics, the Segre embedding for entanglement characterization, the fiber bundle structure underlying topological protection, and the path integral formulation for semiclassical simulation.

-Finally, Sec.~\ref{sec:conclusion} summarizes our findings and discusses implications for quantum simulation, error analysis, and geometric quantum computing.